The Xbox One X is Microsoft’s powerful new 4K console

 There’s also a pretty robust bump in RAM up to 12GB of memory, coupled with a healthy 326GB/s of memory bandwidth.
 This is, as advertised, an extremely robust system, and Microsoft has gone a ways toward eliminating bottlenecking between the graphics and processor.
 All of those high-powered innards will be liquid-cooled with the sort of vapor chamber you usually find on a server.

 For those gamers who aren’t spec-obsessed, what all of that means is that the new system is about more than just keeping up with the proverbial Joneses.
-It’s about helping to future proof the Xbox One at the halfway mark of its lifecycle.
+It’s about helping to future-proof the Xbox One at the halfway mark of its lifecycle.
 The console will not only be capable of doing 4K res gaming, it also features a little adde kick for when performance requirements invariable increase well before the next-gen Xbox officially arrives.

 Even more importantly at launch, the system will be compatible with all existing Xbox One games out of the box, along with accessories.
 No software, no patches.
 So, there’s plenty of content to get up and running at launch.
 Microsoft has also promised to make scaling up easy, promising developers that any titles in 900p will be able to run at full frame rates in 4K, a feature it demoed during an early review back in April.